papasop/18th/README.md

 - **Theorem:** Capture is scale-invariant.
 C → λC does not change whether capture occurs.
 - **Mathematics:** P_ker H(λC) = λ P_ker H(C).
 The projection is nonzero or zero regardless of scaling.
 Direction is everything; magnitude is nothing.
-- **Pure Land:** 乃至十念 (naien shinen) — even ten recitations suffice.
-The vow specifies a threshold of orientation, not of power.
+- **Pure Land:** 南無 (namu, namas) — the word means to turn toward, to take refuge in a direction.
+It does not specify how loudly, how many times, or with how much force.
+Namu is the linguistic form of scale-invariant capture — pure directionality, independent of amplitude.

 ---